-All the MBA examination papers are written at the Business School, according to university rules.
+All the MBA examination papers are written at the Business School.
 A student card must be produced to gain entry to the examination venue.

-Regulation A83 applies: A student may discuss an examination paper with a lecturer and the Head of Department within five working days after the announcement of results, with an immediate appeal via the Director: Business School to the Dean.
+Regulation A83 applies: A student may discuss an examination paper with a lecturer and the Head of Department within five working days after the announcement of results.